 - 3. The Public Bodies (Joint Working) (Scotland) 2104 Act requires each Integration Authority to publish a Performance Report for each reporting year setting out an assessment of performance in planning and carrying out the integration functions for which they are responsible.
 The report must be published by 31 July.
 Publication of the report should include making the report available online, and should ensure that the Report is as accessible as possible to the public.
 Guidance suggests that partnerships may wish to consider a range of media to engage with the public, illustrate performance and disseminate the Performance Report.
 The Integration Joint Board must also provide a copy of this report to each constituent authority (NHS Greater Glasgow & Clyde and East Renfrewshire Council). - 4.
-The required content of the performance reports is set out in The Public Bodies (Joint Working) (Content of Performance Reports) (Scotland) Regulations 2014.
-In addition Scottish Government has issued guidance for the preparation of performance reports: - Performance against national health and wellbeing outcome - Performance in relation to integration planning and delivery principles - Performance in relation to strategic planning and any review of strategic plan during year - Financial planning, performance and best value - Performance in respect of locality arrangements - Inspections of services
+The required content of the performance reports is set out in The Public Bodies (Joint Working) (Content of Performance Reports) (Scotland) Regulations 2014. - Performance against national health and wellbeing outcome - Performance in relation to integration planning and delivery principles - Performance in relation to strategic planning, and any review of strategic plan in year - Financial planning, performance and best value - Performance in respect of locality arrangements - Inspections of services